metabase/metabase/docs/operations-guide/migrating-from-h2.md

 java -jar metabase.jar load-from-h2 /path/to/metabase.db # do not include .mv.db
 ```

-Metabase will start up, perform the migration (meaning, it'll take the data from the H2 file and put it into your new app db), and then exit.
+Metabase will start up, perform the migration (meaning, it'll take the data from the H2 file and put it into your new app db, in this a Postgres db), and then exit.

 You can find details about specifying MySQL and Postgres databases at [Configuring the application database](configuring-application-database.md).